popany/notes/distributed_systems/zookeeper/book/ZooKeeper_Distributed_process_coordination/ZooKeeper_Distributed_process_coordination.md

 Failures can crop up at any point, and it may be impossible to enumerate all the different corner cases that need to be handled

-ZooKeeper has been designed with mostly consistency and availability in mind, although it also provides read-only capability in the presence of network partitions
+ZooKeeper has been designed with mostly consistency and availability in mind, although it also provides **read-only capability** in the presence of network partitions

 ### ZooKeeper Is a Success, with Caveats

-Having pointed out that the perfect solution is impossible, we can repeat that ZooKeeper is not going to solve all the problems that the distributed application developer has to face.
+Having pointed out that the **perfect solution is impossible**, we can repeat that ZooKeeper is not going to solve all the problems that the distributed application developer has to face.

 ## CHAPTER 2 Getting to Grips with ZooKeeper